mindspore-ai/docs/docs/mindformers/docs/source_en/usage/multi_modal.md

 ### Text Generation Module

-MindFormers provides large language models such as `Llama2` and `Llama3` as text generation modules, which, together with the non-text modality processing module and cross-modal interaction module, form the multimodal model.
+MindSpore Transformers provides large language models such as `Llama2` and `Llama3` as text generation modules, which, together with the non-text modality processing module and cross-modal interaction module, form the multimodal model.

 ```python
 @MindFormerRegister.register(MindFormerModuleType.MODELS)